 How exactly do you earn money from your blog?
-Please can you break down your income and tell us approximately what percentage comes from.
+Please, can you break down your income and tell us about what percentage comes from.
 For example coaching, coaching course, advertising, webinars, speaking, freelance writing, affiliate sales, other forms of income?

 Affiliate sales: 5%

 No Regrets Career Academy (online course): 40%

 What's the best way to get new readers to a blog?

 For me, guest blogging has been my main source of new traffic.
 But there’s more to it than that.
 I’ve written some great guest posts that hardly made a blip in my subscribers and others where a single post netted me more than 1,000 subscribers (not a typo).